Updated on January 16th, 2021

 The vast majority of honey bees (the females which comprise worker bees and queens) sting.
 Male honey bees (drones) do not sting.
 Since drones only make up about 10-15% of a colony, honey bees are considered a stinging bee.

 As a beekeeper, accept the fact that you will get stung no matter how careful you are.
-You’ll get comfortable and visit the hives without protective gear; you won’t notice a bee that slipped inside your pants; you’ll place your bare hand in the wrong spot.
-Or maybe a random bee will zing you somewhere away from the hives.
+You’ll get comfortable and visit the hives without protective gear; you won’t notice a bee that slipped up your pant leg; you’ll place your bare hand in the wrong spot.
+Or maybe a random bee will zing you somewhere away from the hives for no apparent reason.

 Since you will be stung (we’ve had the experience to prove it), let’s talk about it.